Skip to main content

 Māori visit overseas cities

-Māori explore Sydney and London
+Māori visit Sydney and London

-Māori visitors to Sydney
+Māori and Sydney

 In Sydney, Ruatara acquired eight muskets and borrowed a couple of pistols.
-Though significant at the time, his small armoury would soon be outdone by Ngāpuhi chief Hongi Hika, who traded gifts he received in London for muskets, which were selling cheaply after being dumped on the Sydney market.
+Though significant at the time, his armoury would soon be outdone by Ngāpuhi chief Hongi Hika, who traded gifts he received in London for muskets, which were selling cheaply after being dumped on the Sydney market.

 By the 1810s the Māori language could be heard on Sydney’s docks.
-By the 1840s an estimated 1,000 Māori had travelled overseas, with the majority going to Sydney.
-The presence of Māori there had become so common it was no longer recorded.
-Sydney has remained an important city in Māori lives.
-By the early 2000s many Māori had migrated there, and Māori cultural activities and media thrived.
+By the 1840s an estimated 1,000 Māori had travelled overseas, with the majority going to Sydney, where their presence had become so common that it was no longer recorded.
+Sydney has remained an important city for Māori.
+By the early 21st century many Māori had migrated there, and Māori cultural activities and media thrived.

 Fourth estate